erc-fhv/Home_BESS/README.md

 ## Usage
 The main functions are located in the `src/` directory.
 For more information on usage and development, see the file `README_maintainer.md`.

+You can also explore and simulate battery scenarios online using the web tool: [https://homebattery.labs.fhv.at/](https://homebattery.labs.fhv.at/)

 ## License
 See [LICENSE](LICENSE).